The Essentials Of Puppy Nutrition

 The Role of Supplements in Puppy Nutrition

 While a balanced diet should provide the necessary nutrients for your puppy, there are instances where supplements may be beneficial.
-Before introducing any supplements, consult with your veterinarian to ensure their and appropriateness for your puppy.
+Before introducing any supplements, consult with your veterinarian to ensure their safety and appropriateness for your puppy.

 Understanding the Need for Supplements